Maintained and updated by TWICE#9958

 Each stack consumed will increase the duration of this effect by 6s up to a maximum of 18s.

-Decreases the cooldown of Icetide Vortex’s Holding Mode, rendering it identical to Tapping CD.
+Decreases the CD of Icetide Vortex’s Holding Mode, rendering it identical to Press CD.

 Note: I’d like to emphasize that C2 is not needed for 4 pc Pale Flame to be best-in-slot.